spiral-project/formbuilder/README.md

 # Daybed Formbuilder

-The orginal motivation behind daybed was to replace Google Forms, and for that, appart from the storage and validation service (what Daybed is), we are in need of a form builder.
+The orginal motivation behind daybed is to replace Google Forms, and for that, appart from the storage and validation service (what Daybed is), we are in need of a form builder.